sayzlim/sayzlim.github.io/source/_posts/2014-04-08-clean-your-mac-weekly-routine.md

 ## Remove Login Items & Clean Launch Agents
 An installed apps can run a process automatically through two ways.
 The most common way is by launching the app itself every time you log into Mac.
 They’re usually known as **Login Items** which you can find under `System Preferences > Users & Groups > Login Items`.

 Sometimes installed apps takes the second approach to run process automatically.
 These processes are known as daemons or helpers — processes that run in background.
-For example, CleanMyMac offers to uninstall the app properly when you delete an app with `Command+Delete` key, despite CleanMyMac itself is inactive.
+For example, CleanMyMac offers to uninstall the app properly when you delete an app with - key, despite CleanMyMac itself is inactive.
 These activities are monitored by CleanMyMac helpers or daemons.

 [ ![LaunchControl for Mac][img2] ](http://images.sayzlim.net/2014/04/clean_launchagent.jpg "LaunchControl for Mac")